lhcb/starterkit-lessons/14-rerun-stripping.md

 ---
 layout: page
 title: First Steps in LHCb
-subtitle: Running a specific stripping version on a DST
+subtitle: Switch to a new stripping (20 -> 21) for one line in MC
 minutes: 15
 ---
 > ## Learning Objectives {.objectives}